jiali-dev/wp-plugin-float-news/readme.txt

 == Description ==

-**Jiali Float News** adds a floating notification bar that displays up to 10 posts in a smooth, auto-sliding style.
+**Jiali Floating News** adds a floating notification bar that displays up to 10 posts in a smooth, auto-sliding style.
 It helps your visitors stay updated with your latest or selected posts — without interrupting their browsing experience.

 You can configure which posts appear (latest, random, specific categories, or tags) and easily customize its design, position, and animation style.